MSc Applied Statistics (online)

 Statistical Modelling & Analysis

-This class will cover the fundamental statistical methods necessary for the design and analysis of scientific experiments.
+This module will cover the fundamental statistical methods necessary for the design and analysis of scientific experiments.
 There will be an emphasis on the use of real data and the interpretation of statistical analyses in the context of the research hypothesis under investigation.

 Research project